 Italy is a popular tourist destination.
-While the vast majority of tourists tend to visit during the spring and summer months, I’m here to suggest reasons that Christmas time as a better option.
-That is peak season for Italian Vacationing, but it is also the most crowded time to visit.
+While the vast majority of tourists tend to visit during the spring and summer months, I’m here to suggest reasons that Christmas time is a better option.
+That is the peak season for Italian Vacationing, but it is also the most crowded time to visit.
 Not many people consider visiting Italy before Christmas.
 For sure, if you are looking to visit a beach vacation, then Christmas in Italy may not ve the right season for you.
 On the other hand, if you are looking to explore Italian art and architecture, then consider December as a great time to visit.
 Here is why:

 Beat the Crowd

 During Christmas time, you won’t find the same amount of tourists you’ll find in the summer.
-For example, Cruise ship season is over, and the thousands of cruise passengers won’t be there.
+For example, Cruise ship season is over, and thousands of cruise passengers won’t be there.
 Tour companies won’t be around either.

 To be sure, the majority of the tourists who visit Italy find at Christmas are locals or European.
 To you, this means shorter lines at museums and attractions.
 Also, it will be easier to find tables at restaurants and bars.
 I am not saying that you’ll find the major tourist attractions empty, but surely less crowded.